MauriDjango/P1_DarnerMaurice_DWEC/tech_report.md

      console.log("Button clicked!");
 });
 ```

-> These techniques enable developers to build interactive and dynamic web pages.
+These techniques enable developers to build interactive and dynamic web pages.

 Image credit to - [https://simple.wikipedia.org/wiki/JavaScript](https://simple.wikipedia.org/wiki/JavaScript)

 ---

-### React JavaScript
+### React

 React is an open-source JavaScript library developed by Facebook for building user interfaces, particularly single-page
 applications.
 It enables developers to create reusable UI components that efficiently update and render in response to